Skip to content

 What the Lidl Balcony Solar Panel Can Do

 The provider promises that up to 100 kWh per year can be fed into the home network without expanding the set.
-Additionally, various data can be monitored via an app, including output voltage, current, or hours of sunshine per day.
+Additionally, various data can be monitored via an app, including output voltage, current, or sunlight hours per day.
 The inverter has a connection for a second solar module to increase the total output from 150 to up to 300 watts.
 By connecting a second 300-watt inverter, the total output can be increased to up to 600 watts.

 Note: Total output and the power fed into the home network are not the same.
 The solar panel can produce up to 150 kWh, but only 100 kWh can flow into the home network.
 For comparison: With 100 kWh, you can vacuum for about 100 hours at a power of 1000 kWh.